pixelpainter/comfyui-mute-bypass-by-ID/README.md

 # comfyui-mute-bypass-by-ID
 This pack includes 4 custom nodes:
+If you like and use these nodes, please give me a star!

 Mute/Bypass (2 nodes): Can be used standalone or promoted to subgraph widgets.
 They support targeting nested nodes by ID, even handling duplicate IDs in different Subgraphs correctly.